CSE237-SP24/project-nadiyah-karim-jalal/README.md

 - Users are able to choose between opening a savings account or a checking account
 - Routing number, account type, and outstanding loan balance are persisted in the text file
 - User logging back in must enter their routing number to verify their identity

+**To our knowledge** we do not have any features that we have implemented but do not currently work